Robotic fruit pickers may help orchards with worker shortage

-Harvesting Washington state's vast fruit orchards each year requires thousands of farmworkers, and many of them work illegally in the United States.
+Harvesting the state’s vast fruit orchards each year requires thousands of farmworkers, and many of them work illegally in the United States.

 The robotic pickers don’t get tired and can work 24 hours a day.